open-spaced-repetition/free-spaced-repetition-scheduler/README.md

 ## What does the 'Free' mean in the name?

 The algorithm (FSRS) supports reviewing in advance or delay.
 It's free for users to decide the time of review.
-And it will adapt to the users' memory.
+And it will adapt to the user's memory.

 Meanwhile, spaced repetition is one essential technology to achieve free learning.